KaiPereira/portfolio/src/lib/posts/juice.md

 Tongyu, one of the event organizers was waiting for the latest group of kids to come at a Starbucks in the mall.
 It gave me the opportunity to admire the cool culture and to talk with some of the people.
 I thought that the fashion in China was pretty cool, everyone had their own style and was completely different from Canada!
 Everyone I talked to was really nice, and we could all talk for hours about nerdy stuff like programming, games, books, etc.

-After a bit, our group went outside to take an Uber to the first hotel of the trip!
+After a bit, our group went outside to take a DiDi to the first hotel of the trip!
+DiDi is essentially the replacement for Uber in Shanghai, and it's super easy to use because it's implemented into Alipay!

 As soon as my face touched the fresh breeze, I couldn't help but notice the distinct smell of cigarettes in the air.
 China's a beautiful place, but it definitely has some pollution, but you get used to it really fast!

 It was kind of a cloudy day, and I hopped into an Uber with some of the friends I had met, and we were off to the first hotel!